fltk/fltk/README.CMake.txt

    any of these options to OFF, then the built in library will be used.

 OPTION_USE_SVG - default ON
-   FLTK has a built in SVG library and can create (write) SVG image files.
+   FLTK has a built-in SVG library and can create (write) SVG image files.
    Turning this option off disables SVG (read and write) support.

 OPTION_USE_XINERAMA - default ON